4. Pictures of You

 “Oh, I am free when you are.
 See you tomorrow, Jimmy.”

-With the key in his hand, Jimmy walked towards the building door, still mesmerized by everything that the girl was and wondering if leaving things up in the air was just the perfect ending this encounter needed.
-The planner in him wanted to know the time and he definitely wanted to understand how she knew his name, but tired, jet-lagged Jimmy opened the door and walked right in.
-As he went up the stairs, he heard a screechy scream that was soon after followed by cars honking, leaving Jimmy wondering if the girl screamed or the city.
+He walked inside the building still mesmerized by everything that the girl was and wondering if leaving things up in the air was just the perfect ending this encounter needed.
+The planner in him wanted to know the time she wanted to meet, but tired, jet-lagged Jimmy continued walking.
+As he went up the stairs, he heard a screechy scream that was soon followed by cars honking, leaving Jimmy wondering if the girl screamed or the city.

 In the morning, Jimmy got out of the building trying to find the city and the girl.
 The city welcomed him and he forgot about the girl in a few minutes.
 He headed to the subway craving another city experience and there it was, another work day with people rushing and leaving behind an intoxicating aroma of perfume, cologne and some kind of pastries or bread.
 He followed the smell to the subway and heard the train approaching.
-It turned out that he only had one station to work and started wondering why he did not walk.
+It turned out that he only had one station to work, yet nobody told him he could just walk.
 His coworkers did not even give him that option, and he wondered what kind of city people don’t like to walk.
 Once he got out of the subway station, the city started dancing again in front of his eyes, with cars, voices and colors that he was learning to love.
 The love for a city is like no other, because it transforms you with every step you take while your steps get bigger and bigger with ambitions as tall as the glass buildings.
 The more you walk, the more you get to enjoy the kaleidoscope of dreams reflected in thousands of windows.
 The small-town steps stay small and quiet; they don’t know chaos and they follow a lullaby rhythm, guiding you safely around and around until you fall asleep.
+City steps don’t understand silence, the same way city people don’t.

 Jimmy waited outside for a few minutes smoking his cigarette.